parsaeisa/Notes/Software engineering/Non-technical/work culture.md

 Give comments on product flows, think about them and try to find holes in it and make it better.

-## Domain

-Domain is not less important that your technical knowledge.
-Domain usually consists of:

-- Your team's projects' connections to world.
-Their kind (http, sdk, consuming, etc.) and their destination (other services)
-- Project Deign.
-Including software architecture and schema design.
-- Stacks and their configurations: e.g. Redis, MaridaDB, Nats, Rabbit, etc.
-- Business & technical logic

-One of the most important things in solution design sessions is internal events in the company.
-For example regulations set by each team.
-For example the DBA and the Cloud team may have some rules, they are your infrastucture so you should consider their rules.

 ### Where do tasks come from ?

 Based on my knowledge there are two sources of tasks: